-Thanks, Cynthia, for visiting with us and telling us about your novel.
-Readers, Cynthia has offered to give a copy of her book to the winner of our drawing on Saturday, May 15.
-To enter, leave a comment for Cynthia, below.
+Thank you, Cynthia, for visiting with us and telling us about your novel.
+Readers, Cynthia has offered to give a signed copy of her book to the winner of our drawing on Thursday, September 13.
+To enter, leave a comment below in answer to Cynthia's question, above.
+"Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

 Be sure to check out my interview with Ronie Kendig, below.
 Leave an appropriate comment at the bottom of the post to enter the drawing for a copy of the book.

 And see my post about cell phones.
 I just signed up today and am truly jazzed.
 Send me an email through the "Email Trish" button, above, if you'd like me to send you a link to learn more about this exciting new opportunity.

 Finally, I'd love it if you'd connect with me on Facebook.
 Just click on my name at the right of today's post.